Aura-Subhadeep/Aura-Subhadeep/README.md

 - 🔭 I’m currently learning React and Backend tech.
 - 💻 Most of my projects are currently private (soon will public)
-- 👀 Ask me about front-end tech and UI/UX or Graphic designing.
+- 👀 Ask me about front-end tech or Graphic designing.
-- 📫 You can reach me by my Twitter or Telegram.
+- 📫 You can reach me by my email or Telegram.
 - 👯 one tip: I prefer texting.

 ## Connect with me